 Contest rejections pave the way for professional risk-taking.
 When you get rejected, the worst has already happened; someone turned you down, and you survived.
 Yes, certain “no”s will sting more than others, but now that you know what rejection feels like, what's stopping you from seeking out more opportunities?
 If you're not afraid of hearing “no,” what's to stop you from querying publishers or cold-emailing ensembles?

 The more you apply to contests, the more you learn to, if not love rejection, than at least to flinch less when it happens.
 When you're rejected from a contest, you've lost nothing but time.

-If you lost a grant and you're proceeding with the project anyway, you can still use the wording you edited so carefully for that application in future grant applications or in descriptions, pitches, and promotional materials for that project.
-Even if you end up ditching that project, you'll have honed your grant-writing skills.
+If you lost a grant and you're proceeding with the project anyway, you can still use the wording you edited so carefully for that application in future grant applications and in descriptions, pitches, and promotional materials for that project.
+Even if you end up ditching that project, you'll still have honed your grant-writing skills.